Exochohyla humboldtorum: Habitat and conservation

-Litoria humboldtorum inhabits primary tropical moist forest, but it can also be found in partly logged and regenerating areas of forest.
+Exochohyla humboldtorum inhabits primary tropical moist forest, but it can also be found in partly logged and regenerating areas of forest.
 These frogs are typically found near water or road margins, perched on vegetation 2–6 m above the ground.
 The altitudinal range is 500 to 1050 m asl.

-Litoria humboldtorum is an uncommon species, but it appears to be reasonably adaptable, and no threats have been identified.
+Exochohyla humboldtorum is an uncommon species, but it appears to be reasonably adaptable, and no threats have been identified.